wimjan123/cuda11.7-gptj-training/doc/README-arm64.md

 To view the NVIDIA Deep Learning Container license, click [here](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license)

+### cuDNN EULA

+To view the license for the cuDNN Toolkit included in this image, click [*here*](https://docs.nvidia.com/deeplearning/sdk/cudnn-sla/index.html)

 ## Documentation

 For more information on CUDA, including the release notes, programming model, APIs and developer tools, visit the [CUDA documentation site](https://docs.nvidia.com/cuda).